pyoneerC/repo_posts/docs/_posts/2025-04-20-docling-project-docling.md

 ---
-layout: default
-date: 2025-04-20T21:35:41.646674
+date: 2025-04-20 21:35:41.646674
-image: assets/docling-project_docling_cropped.png
 ---

 # [docling-project/docling](https://github.com/docling-project/docling)

 Document processing toolkit for parsing and converting files like PDFs into formats ready for AI.